This page may contain affiliate links. Read our disclosure here.

 - Nutrient Dense Foods- Fruits, vegetables; full fat foods like butter, ghee, and coconut oil; organic/grass-fed whole milk dairy products; fermented foods; eggs; grass-fed meat; beef liver every so often if you can handle it!
 The WAPF has a great basis for a real foods diet

 - Herbal Infusions– Nettles and Red Raspberry leaf are the 2 best herbs fro pregnancy and nursing.
 Nettle infusions are full of vitamin K, iron, copper, magnesium and calcium, and they help the kidneys, liver, and adrenals.
 Red Raspberry leaf is a well-known uterine tonic and helps to keep hormones balanced, especially after birth.
-Nettles especially help with adrenal support, but you can also do BioRay’s Loving Energy during both pregnancy and nursing as well (check their cool chart out to see what is ok for specific health concerns here!).
+Oatstraw is a great herb for those that need more nervous system healing.

 - Focus on Gut Health– we need sufficient stomach acid and bile to digest a lot of our nutrients and to take care of nasty things like bacteria and parasites.
 Using either a probiotic or eating fermented foods is essential as well.
 Constipation is extremely common while pregnant or breastfeeding so we have to try and keep things moving!

 - Stay Hydrated!
 Try to drink as much filtered or spring water as you want, as well as herbal infusions.
 Depending on your personal needs you may be able to use Salt water Sole and coconut water as well, to help sodium and potassium balance.
 Check out my post on proper hydration here.

 Supporting Detox While Pregnant or Breastfeeding